 I highly recommend this book to anyone who wants to become a better negotiator or a good communicator in general.

-I hope this summary packed you with some negotiation tips and strategies.
+I hope Getting To Yes Summary packed you with some negotiation tips and strategies.

 Which lesson do you think will help you the most?

 Let me know your thoughts in the comments below.

 And if you liked this summary, share it with those who want to get better at communication.